dkackman/DynamicRestProxy/src/docfx/articles/advanced.md

 ﻿# Advanced Topics

 The thing about convetion based api's is that the conventions both hide the complexity but also the flexiblity of the underlying mechanisms.
-Conventions favor simplicity over expressiveness; making the simple things easy, but they also need to make the less simple possible.
+Conventions favor simplicity over expressiveness; making the common things easy, but they must also make the less common possible.

 ## Escape Mechanisms